-Grief.
-Sorrow.
-Numbness.
-Shock.
-Fear.
-Guilt.
-Anger.
-These are all things John felt when his wife of 58 years, Elizabeth, died suddenly due to complications from pneumonia.
-Two months later, he found he still had trouble sleeping and not much of an appetite.
+Bill felt grief, sorrow, numbness, shock, fear, guilt, anger, and other frightening emotions when his wife of 58 years, Elizabeth, died unexpectedly after a short illness.
+Months later, he found he still had trouble sleeping and not much of an appetite.
 He found that he couldn’t keep up with household chores without Elizabeth’s helping hands.
 The initial heartbreak of losing his life partner became a progressive depression as he realized his life would never be the same without her.

-Seniors who recently lost a spouse may find it difficult and upsetting to be alone after years of sharing a life with someone.
-They might have to manage tasks that their spouse took care of before, and will probably have trouble making decisions alone.
+Many seniors who lose a spouse will find it difficult and upsetting to be alone after years of sharing a life with someone.
+They might have to manage tasks that their spouse took care of before and will probably have trouble making decisions alone.
 They can become concerned about their safety if living alone and fearful of what’s to come in the future.
-Like John, they can experience depression and anxiety, especially if the mourning period lasts for a long time and becomes unhealthy.
+They can experience depression and anxiety, especially if the mourning period lasts for a long time and becomes unhealthy.